Households and the Environment Survey (HES)

-The Canadian System of Environmental and Resource Accounts provides a conceptually integrated framework of statistics (in physical and monetary terms) and analysis for studying the relationship between the environment and human and economic activity.
+The Canadian System of Environmental-Economic Accounts provides a conceptually integrated framework of statistics (in physical and monetary terms) and analysis for studying the relationship between the environment and human and economic activity.
 It presents detailed statistics describing 1) the size of Canada's natural resource stocks and their contribution to national wealth; 2) the extraction of these same resources and their disposition among businesses, households, governments and the rest of the world; 3) the generation of various wastes (liquid, solid and gaseous) by industries, households and governments and the management of these wastes; and 4) the expenditures made by businesses, households and governments for the purposes of protecting the environment.
 The accounts are, to the greatest extent possible, compatible with the Canadian System of Macroeconomic Accounts (CSMA).
 They were developed in response to the need to better monitor the relationship between economic activity and the environment.

 Data sources and methodology

 The target population consists of households in Canada, excluding households located in Yukon, Northwest Territories and Nunavut, households located on reserves and in other Aboriginal settlements in the provinces; and households consisting entirely of full-time members of the Canadian Armed Forces.
 Institutions and households in certain remote regions are also excluded.

 The questionnaire was designed by Statistics Canada in consultation with stakeholders involved in the Canadian Environment Sustainability Indicators project and in consideration of the data needs of both the project and the larger research and policy communities.
 Testing of the questionnaire was done by Statistics Canada's Questionnaire Design Research Centre (QDRC).
 A number of one-on-one interviews were conducted in both English and French by Statistics Canada's Questionnaire Design Resource Centre in Ottawa in April and May 2011.